How to Remove Rust from Metal: A Complete Guide for Boat Owners

 An angle grinder or an orbital sander can make short work of heavy rust, but they can also cause expensive damage in seconds.
 The risk of gouging your gelcoat, scratching a window, or tearing your upholstery is incredibly high if you're not careful.

 If you absolutely must use a power tool near a sensitive spot, prep work is everything.
 Don't just slap on a single piece of painter's tape.
-Go all out—use heavy-duty tape and thick plastic sheeting to create a bomb-proof barrier around your work area.
+Go all out, using heavy-duty tape and thick plastic sheeting to create a solid barrier around your work area.